rust-lang/book/nostarch/chapter07.md

 A path can take two forms:

-Unmatched: ListPlain
+* An *absolute path* is the full path starting from a crate root; for code from an external crate, the absolute path begins with the crate name, and for code from the current crate, it starts with the literal `crate`.

-Unmatched: ListPlain
+* A *relative path* starts from the current module and uses `self`, `super`, or an identifier in the current module.

 Both absolute and relative paths are followed by one or more identifiers separated by double colons (`::`).

 Returning to Listing 7-1, say we want to call the `add_to_waitlist` function.